Korea Housing FAQ for Foreigners: 15 Most Common Questions Answered

 How much deposit do I need to rent in Seoul?

-For wolse, deposits are typically ₩5M–₩30M for a studio in an expat-popular area, plus ₩600K–₩1.5M/month in rent.
+For wolse, deposits are typically ₩5M–₩30M for a studio in a foreigner-popular area, plus ₩600K–₩1.5M/month in rent.
 For jeonse, deposits start at ₩200M for a small studio and reach ₩800M+ for larger units in premium areas.

 Do I need an ARC to rent an apartment in Korea?